CFC-Servers/gm_sudo/README.md

 If you need to remove a user, you can run `sudoremove "steamid"` (works the same way as `sudoadd`, but in reverse) to remove their `gm_sudo` account.

 ### Configuring
-This addon comes with one config variable:
+This addon comes with one convar:
  - `gm_sudo_encryption_method`

 Which can be one of the following (default: `sha512`):